5 Things a Real Estate Appraisal is Not

 A real estate appraisal is not determined by a specific formula.

 There are often those that will try to determine value with a specific formula.
-An example of this is when someone will determine the value of a property based only on price per square foot.
+An example of this is when someone will determine the value of a property based only on price per square foot."My property should be valued at $250,000 since these sales in my neighborhood sold for $100 per square foot and my home is 2,500 sq ft".

 If it were only that simple!
 The truth is that a real estate appraisal is based on many calculations and methods of determining value.
 The square footage is useful and considered however there are many things to consider rather than just one aspect of the property.
 Other items of consideration include location, amenities, condition, quality of construction, age, view.
 This is certainly not a complete list but gives you an idea of the analysis that is part of the appraisal process.
 For more information about the appraisal process click here for The Appraisal Foundation Brochure.